-Military alcohol and drug rehab programs address the needs of veterans, providing services that can help you cope with the psychological repercussions of combat as well as the physical effects of addiction.
+Military alcohol and drug rehab centers have substance abuse programs that address the specific needs of veterans, providing services that can help you cope with the psychological repercussions of deployment and combat as well as the physical effects of addiction.

 Veterans and active-duty service members alike can suffer from the stress of combat.
 To recover successfully from substance abuse, you need a treatment program that also addresses the causes and solutions for PTSD.
 Unless the profound effects of psychological trauma are addressed, you may continue to relapse into drug or alcohol abuse, even after going through rehabilitation.

-After returning home, many veterans struggle to adjust to the demands of civilian life.
-Unresolved psychological trauma, physical pain, marital conflicts, financial problems and employment concerns can contribute to the problem of substance abuse.
+After returning home, many veterans my struggle to adjust to the demands of civilian life.
+Unresolved psychological trauma, physical pain, marital conflicts, financial problems, and employment concerns can contribute to the problem of substance abuse.
 Rehab services are available through government-sponsored facilities or private treatment centers that specialize in addressing the needs of the military.

 - Therapy for the psychological sources of substance abuse, like PTSD, depression and anxiety